Addiction Treatment Options In Lafayette, Indiana

 Inpatient or residential care allows you to live in a structured setting with others also working towards recovery.
 You can expect to attend both individual and group therapy sessions.

 Many programs also offer drug education courses and lifestyle help like nutrition counseling.
 They provide ways to help you relax, too, like mediation and regular exercise.
-At The Bluffs, we offer a host of activities and therapies to help guide you through recovery.
+At Vertava Health of Ohio, we offer a host of activities and therapies to help guide you through recovery.

 Outpatient Drug Rehab